Harsh-Srivastav123/quizApp_backend/README.md

 ### Usage
-Provide instructions on how to use and interact with your QuizzApp.
+Provide instructions on how to use and interact with your QuizApp.
 Include examples of common tasks or use cases.

 ### Configuration
 Explain how to configure your application, including setting up the database and Cloudinary credentials.

 ### Swagger API Documentation
-QuizzApp provides Swagger for easy API documentation and testing.
+QuizApp provides Swagger for easy API documentation and testing.
 You can access the Swagger UI to interact with the APIs as follows:
  ```shell
    http://localhost:8080/swagger-ui.html